| |

 early to mid season.
 Bouche de Betizac is a hybrid of the Bouche Rouge and

 Japanese.
-Production levels are not known.
+Production levels are very good.
 Like the Basalta #3 it will produce

 a crop of nuts even in cool growing seasons.
 Nuts store well when stored